 According to the National Eating Disorders Association, about one in three people with an eating disorder in the United States are male.
 That’s roughly about 10 million males.
 There is a long-standing myth that men do not have eating disorders.
 A common misconception is that eating disorders are a women’s issue.
 As a result, many men are ashamed or may not even recognize that they have an eating disorder.

 Although eating disorders are about much more than body image, it’s hard to ignore the societal impact of cultural ideals of beauty and gender.
-Women are not the only ones impacted by gender ideals.
+Gender ideals do not only impact women.
 The ideal male body includes large muscles and little to no body fat.
 Next to the Cosmopolitan magazines are the men’s magazines with models showing off their six-pack abs.
-I recall a time shopping with my fiance when we came across the packages for men’s underwear.
+I recall a time shopping with my fiance when we came across packages for men’s underwear.
 There, staring me in the face, was a man with a Spartan-like body, doing his best to sell this product.
 I could see how men could feel intimidated, just like when women are walking through a Victoria’s Secret store.
-Many males are taught at a young age to be ‘tough” and “not to cry.”
+Many males learn at a young age to be ‘tough” and “not to cry.”
 Expressing feelings is often frowned upon.

-According to the National Eating Disorders Association, “25% of normal weight males perceive themselves to be underweight and 90% of teenage boys exercised with the goal of bulking up.”
-Male athletes can become hypersensitive to their bodies when sports such as running, gymnastics, or wrestling has them paying close attention to their weight.
-Many males are loathed to ask for help because it may make them appear weak or too feminine The fear might be “I am not man enough.”
+According to the National Eating Disorders Association, “25% of normal weight males perceive themselves to be underweight, and 90% of teenage boys exercised with the goal of bulking up.”
+Male athletes can become hypersensitive to their bodies when sports such as running, gymnastics, or wrestling have them paying close attention to their weight.
+Many males are loathed to ask for help because it may make them appear weak or too feminine.
+The fear might be “I am not man enough.”
 Eating disorders may present differently in men than in women but are every bit as serious.
-Unfortunately, health professionals may also not recognize eating disorders in males who are usually diagnosed later in their illness, which can lead to a worse outcome.
+Unfortunately, health professionals may also not recognize eating disorders in males.
+And they tend to diagnose men later in their illness, which can lead to a worse outcome.